 Beaches and Hikes

-- Sunset beach is relatively a nice beach.
+- Sunset Beach is relatively a nice beach.
 The sand is soft on the shore and it is perfect for picnics.
 Walk a little out from the entrance, it is much less crowded there.
 Move your picnic towel away from the waves as they are quite strong and your stuff might be swept away.
 So don’t underestimate the strength of these waves.
 It is slightly crowded on the beach but if you walk out it gets better as you get further away.
 The cool thing about this beach is that it has a restaurant right next to it.
 So you can grab a quick bite to eat there.

-- Los Liones Canyon hike never gets old.
+- Los Angeles Canyon hike never gets old.
 Whenever you will go there it will always look different and this will appear to be a different experience always.
 This hike is about 2 miles round trip, and the scenery is always super pretty.
 It is intense when the weather is warm; but when chilly and windier, the hike is a nice stroll too.

 - In the sprawl of the South Bay and the surrounding ports of San Pedro and Long Beach, the Palos Verdes peninsula offers a large quantity of protected territory, providing a welcome respite.
 Its rocky coastlines and cliffs provide for challenging terrain, and a patchwork of preserves housing several miles of trails, some on the bluffs or along the beach, and others in the nearby hills.
 The Seascape Trail is a good spot to start getting a sense of the area.
 With little effort, the flat, 7-mile walk provides magnificent vistas of the ocean and Catalina Island.
 It can be found 1.5 miles roundtrip from Calle Entradero.

-- Tuna Canyon boasts some of the best views of the Malibu shoreline and Santa Monica Bay, which overlooks at an elevation of 1,500 feet.
+- Tuna Canyon boasts some of the best views of the Malibu shoreline and Santa Monica Bay, which overlooks an elevation of 1,500 feet.
 However, with a five-mile length and 900 feet of elevation increase, you’ll have to put in some effort.

 - Combining the Solstice Canyon and Rising Sun paths on National Park Service land makes for a pleasant circle.
 You’ll enjoy a leisurely stroll along a brook, some moderate hiking with magnificent ocean vistas, and a taste of history at Roberts Ranch’s fire-ravaged remains (a short spur trail to a waterfall can be found behind it).
 One of the more interesting hikes in the area.